 3. Sorry, no snakes were involved

-So, back to the question of St. Patrick banishing the snakes from Ireland: That is mostly untrue, as Ireland never had snakes to begin with.
+A lot of people know that St. Patrick drove the snakes out of Ireland — or did he?
+That is mostly untrue, as Ireland never had snakes to begin with.
 It is often thought that the snakes represented the pagans with whom St. Patrick had some issues.

 4. It used to be really hard to get a drink in Ireland